polyseam/cndi/README.md

 software running on your infrastructure, or they can be infrastructure oriented if you are horizontally or vertically scaling your cluster.

 In either case, the approach is the same.
-Open your `cndi-config.jsonc` file in your editor and make changes to your `"applications"`, `"cluster_manifests"`, or `"infrastructure"` then run:
+Open your `cndi-config.yaml` file in your editor and make changes to your `applications`, `cluster_manifests`, or `infrastructure` then run:

 ```bash
 # shorthand for cndi overwrite